 Each session with Curious Minds was packed with a wonderful range of expertise, huge enthusiasm from course leaders who provide aspirational standards for arts education, a clear sense of purpose to connect education and culture industry sectors in partnership and a needed opportunity to connect with other school practitioners and their experiences.

 The impact of the course on my personal practice was remarkable.
 The knock on impact on arts in our setting, was also significant.
 We are proud to be an Artsmark Platinum setting.
 We deliver Arts Award (Bronze, Silver and Gold) our Year 7s carry out Bronze personal projects and Silver and Gold projects are embedded into our Sixth Form enrichment programme.
 We have strong partnerships with a range of cultural organisations and are currently working on outdoor arts curriculum with key partners.

-The deadline for our 2020 Leading the Arts in Your School Cohort is October 1st 2010, find out more here.
+Applications are now open for the 2021 Leading the Arts in Your School leadership programme.
+Deadline is Saturday 25th September 2021 at 8pm, find out more here.